aleen42/SimpTyper/README.md

 SimpTyper, a simple but interesting typer.
 This project has began on March,17 in 2015.
 :grin:
+# What I have got?
 :joy: The project has began for almost one month, all the work brings me tired feelings.
 However, I got amazing experience in this project.
+# What I have done?
 :thumbsup: Ok, Let's see what I've done.

 First, here is the main grid of the software.